ministryofjustice/cloud-platform-cli/doc/cloud-platform_environment_apply.md

 ### Options

 ```
       --all-namespaces          Apply all namespaces with -all-namespaces
+      --batch-apply-index int   Starting index for Apply to a batch of namespaces
+      --batch-apply-size int    Number of namespaces to apply in a batch (default 10)
       --cluster string          cluster context fron kubeconfig file
       --clusterdir string       folder name under namespaces/ inside cloud-platform-environments repo refering to full cluster name
       --enable-apply-skip       Enable skipping apply for a namespace
       --github-token string     Personal access Token from Github
   -h, --help                    help for apply
       --kubecfg string          path to kubeconfig file (default "/home/runner/.kube/config")
   -n, --namespace string        Namespace which you want to perform the apply
       --prNumber int            Pull request ID or number to which you want to perform the apply
       --redact                  Redact the terraform output before printing (default true)
 ```

 ### Options inherited from parent commands